-The Boeing B-29 Superfortness represented a quantum leap in technology over other combat aircraft in the Second World War, and was the only aircraft capable of delivering an atomic weapon from any meaningful distance when the war ended.
+The Boeing B-29 Superfortress represented a quantum leap in technology over other combat aircraft in the Second World War, and was the only aircraft capable of delivering an atomic weapon from any meaningful distance when the war ended.

 The B-29 was a quantum leap in technology for its time, weighing 140,000 pounds, carrying 16,000 pound bomb load, with a combat radius of 2,050 miles.
 It was powered by the world's largest reciprocating engines, Wright R-3350 Cyclones.
 Two radial rings of nine cylinders each displaced a total of 3,350 cubic inches per engine and weighed 2,800 pounds.
 The B-29 was powered by four of these behemoths, which consumed 6,988 gallons of high octane aviation fuel (or 9,548 gallons using ferry tanks in one of the bomb bays).
 The engines were plagued by teething problems and tended to catch fire, causing a 35% failure rate during 1944.
-More B-29s were lost to engine failure than to enemy action.
+By the war's end, 419 B-29s were lost, of which, only 135 were combat-related, the remainder being engine failures and fires.
 During late 1944 more than 2000 design changes were made to the troubled engines, 500 of which required retooling.

-By early 1945 the teething problems of the Wright Cyclone engines were being worked out and the Americans were assembling massive raids on Japan, with 300 to 900

-B-29s per raid.
+By early 1945 the teething problems of the Wright Cyclone engines were being worked out and the Americans were assembling massive raids on Japan, with 300 to 900 B-29s per raid.
 For the airmen flying the 12 to 16 hour missions, there was nowhere between their home bases and Japan to drop down and land, should the slightest of problems arise.
 Air-sea rescue operations were being overtaxed covering the 1,500+ mile distance between Tokyo and Guam/Saipan/Tinian.